ldgallery/ldgallery/compiler/ldgallery.1.md

 # GALLERY CONFIGURATION

-The gallery settings reside in a file named "gallery.yaml" located at the root of the gallery's source directory.
+The gallery settings reside in a file named __gallery.yaml__ located at the root of the gallery's source directory.

+Gallery configurations options are:

 galleryTitle
 : Title of the gallery.